-These investors continue to trawl the residential markets, for properties with unrecognised value.
+These investors continue to trawl the residential markets, for properties with unrecognised value, or hidden fire sale opportunities.
 If they’re able to find any, their returns will probably be higher than what they get from investing in any REIT.

 One assertion among these investors is that it’s easier to find an undervalued property than to find an undervalued REIT.
 Because REITs are monitored by so many investors, it’s highly improbable that a REIT will ever sell for cheaper than its actual value.

 In fact, if you’re reading this, you’d probably have missed the boat for 90% of the rights trading out there on the SGX.